dev-french/dev-french/README.md

 <h2 align="left">Hi 👋!
-My name is Aïssa and I'm a PHP dev, from Paris.</h2>
+My name is Aïssa and I'm a fullstack dev, from Paris.</h2>

 ```
-🧠  I'm learning Laravel
+🧠  I'm learning Angular
 ```

 <br clear="both">